GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/Shared_min-cov_sites/README.md

 # Calculate methylation rate using shared loci across all samples

 ## 1. Identify shared loci
 I identified loci with **minimum coverage of 3 across all samples.
 Therefore, the different efficiency of alignment between species won't affect the results from downstream analyses**.
 Script `overlap_min-cov_4.py` and `overlap_min-cov_CG.sh`, for example, were used.
-Outputs are (using CG context as example):
+Outputs can be found at `/orange/soltis/shan158538/Methylation_output/bismark_coverage_files`.
+Example:
 ```
 DES1_CpG.gz.bismark_shared_filtered.cov
 S1_CpG.gz.bismark_shared_filtered.cov